arkui-x/docs/en/application-dev/tutorial/how-to-explore-native-interface-on-ios.md

 NS_ASSUME_NONNULL_END
 ```

-### 2. Implementing the OC log Method Called by C/C++
+### 2. Implementing the OC log Method in C/C++

 > **NOTE**
 >
-> In the Native template of ACE Tools or IDE, ensure that the header file in SDK libarkui_ios is referenced.
+> In the native template of ACE Tools or IDE, ensure that the header file in SDK libarkui_ios is included.

 ```C++
 // ios\app\test_plugin_impl.mm